-The potential risk factors for rhinoconjunctivitis symptoms were compared at individual level and at school level in a similar way to previous publications on asthma [20] and eczema [21].
-The school-level risk factors are less prone to reverse causation bias than the individual-level risk factors as a change in behaviour of a few people with the disease will not greatly affect the school-level prevalence of that risk factor.
+The potential risk factors for rhinoconjunctivitis symptoms were compared at individual level and at school level in a similar way to previous publications on asthma20 and eczema.21 The school-level risk factors are less prone to reverse causation bias than the individual-level risk factors as a change in behaviour of a few people with the disease will not greatly affect the school-level prevalence of that risk factor.
 Thus, similar results at both levels can be interpreted as suggestive evidence against reverse causation influencing individual-level associations.

-For comparison of risk factor associations between the three different diseases, three different modelling approaches were used:
+For comparison of risk factor associations between the 3 different diseases, 3 different modelling approaches were used:

-- i) Standard outcomes modelling the three disease outcomes separately but within the same sample of children, - ii) Multimorbid outcomes modelling each of the different combination of disease outcomes

-(i.e. asthma only, eczema only, rhinoconjunctivitis only, asthma and eczema, asthma and rhinoconjunctivitis, eczema and rhinoconjunctivitis, and all three) against those with no disease and comparing the resulting risk factor associations, and - Unimorbid outcomes comparing individuals with only asthma, only eczema or only rhinoconjunctivitis symptoms in the last 12 months and modelling the three combinations of disease pairs to evaluate if the risk factors are more associated with one disease than another.
+- i) Standard outcomes modelling the 3 disease outcomes separately but within the same sample of children, - ii) Multimorbid outcomes modelling each of the different combination of disease outcomes (i.e. asthma only, eczema only, rhinoconjunctivitis only, asthma and eczema, asthma and rhinoconjunctivitis, eczema and rhinoconjunctivitis, and all 3) against those with no disease and comparing the resulting risk factor associations, and - iii) Unimorbid outcomes comparing individuals with only asthma, only eczema or only rhinoconjunctivitis symptoms in the last 12 months and modelling the 3 combinations of disease pairs to evaluate if the risk factors are more associated with one disease than another.